Noodle-ai/mlflow_part2_dockerEnv/README.rst

 In this example, you can use this MLmodel format with MLflow to deploy a local REST server that can serve predictions.

-To deploy the server, run the following command.
+To deploy the server, run the following command:

 .. code-block:: bash